-- 1. The Texas Tech College of Education will develop new certification specialties in elementary math/science and secondary mathematics, physical science, and engineering. - 2.
-The Texas Tech College of Education will offer more options for the middle-level certificate in math and science. - 3.
-The Texas Tech College of Education will continue current and develop new scholarships through the Howard Hughes Medical Institute (HHMI) science education scholar program and the Texas Tech Noyce Scholars Program. - 4.
+- 1. The Texas Tech College of Education has developed new certification specialties in elementary Math/Science and secondary Mathematics, Physical Science, and Engineering. - 2.
+The Texas Tech College of Education offered additional options for the middle-level certificate in math and science, such as math/ESL and math/Special Education. - 3.
+The Texas Tech College of Education will continue current and develop new scholarships

+- through the Howard Hughes Medical Institute (HHMI) science education scholar program and the Texas Tech Noyce Scholars Program. - 4.
 The Texas Tech College of Education will advertise and promote the federally funded Project TEACH (Teacher Education Alliance Collaborative for Higher Education) grant and signing bonuses offered by school districts for teachers of math and science.

-IV.
+III.
 Plan for Doctoral Programs

-1. Existing Doctoral Programs

-The institution's plan for existing doctoral programs should address, at a minimum, the following elements:
+1. Existing Doctoral Programs - The institution's plan for doctoral programs should address, at a minimum, the following elements.

-A. Summary of existing programs.
-Using past reviews, provide an evaluation of the institution's existing doctoral programs and how they fit into the institution's near-term and long-range plans.
+A. Summary of Existing Programs - Using past reviews, provide an evaluation of the institution's existing doctoral programs and how they fit into the institution's near-term and long-range plans.
 Include an assessment of strengths and weaknesses.